Social networking service: Professional use

 Professional use of social networking services refers to the employment of a network site to connect with other professionals within a given field of interest.
-These type of social networking services are referred to as "Career-oriented social networking markets (CSNM)".
+These types of social networking services are referred to as "Career-oriented social networking markets (CSNM)".

 LinkedIn is one example and is a social networking website geared towards companies and industry professionals looking to make new business contacts or keep in touch with previous co-workers, affiliates, and clients.
 LinkedIn provides not only a professional social use but also encourages people to inject their personality into their profile – making it more personal than a resume.

-Similar websites to linkedin (also geared towards companies and industry professionals looking for work opportunities) to connect include AngelList, XING, Goodwall, The Dots, Jobcase, Opportunity, Bark.com, ...
+Similar websites to LinkedIn (also geared towards companies and industry professionals looking for work opportunities) to connect include AngelList, XING, Goodwall, The Dots, Jobcase, Bark.com, ...
 Various freelance marketplace websites (which focus on freelance work) also exist.
 There are also a number of other employment websites focused on international volunteering, notably VolunteerMatch, Idealist.org and All for Good.
 National WWOOF networks finally allow for searching for homestays on organic farms.

 Now other social network sites are also being used in this manner.
 Twitter has become [a] mainstay for professional development as well as promotion and online SNSs support both the maintenance of existing social ties and the formation of new connections.
 Much of the early research on online communities assume that individuals using these systems would be connecting with others outside their preexisting social group or location, liberating them to form communities around shared interests, as opposed to shared geography.
 Other researchers have suggested that the professional use of network sites produce "social capital".
 For individuals, social capital allows a person to draw on resources from other members of the networks to which he or she belongs.
 These resources can take the form of useful information, personal relationships, or the capacity to organize groups.
 As well, networks within these services also can be established or built by joining special interest groups that others have made, or creating one and asking others to join.